 - Recipient email address does not exist or contains an error.

 - Domain name does not exist or contains an error.

 - Recipient email server has completely blocked delivery (or blocked sender).

 A soft bounce is a temporary delivery issue.
 Often this occurs because the inbox of the recipient is full.
 Both hard and soft bounces can be a reason for you to inform the recipient (by phone, or otherwise).
 This offers you a great opportunity to inform them about your event.

 3. Spam / inbox

-Open and click rates give you a good indication of how your mailings perform.
-If you have a high open rate, it usually means your subject interests your audience.
-If you have a high click rate, it means your recipients respond well to the content of the mailing (call-to-action).
+Open and click through rates (CTR) give you a good indication of how your mailings perform.
+A high open rate, usually indicates your subject interests your audience.
+A high click rate means your recipients respond well to the content of the mailing: the call-to-action (CTA).
 In case of event communication, it means the register or cancel link is well placed.